See also Local Guidance and Templates for additional SAR guidance

 3. Purpose of a Safeguarding Adult Review

 SARs should seek to determine what the relevant agencies and individuals involved in the case might have done differently that could have prevented harm or death to the adult in question.
-This is so lessons can be learned from the case and applied to future cases in order to prevent similar harm occurring again.
+This is so lessons can be learned from the case and applied to future practice in order to prevent similar harm occurring again.

 If individuals and organisations are to be able to learn lessons from what occurred, it is vital that the SAR process is trusted and is a safe experience for participants that encourages honesty, transparency and sharing of information in order to achieve maximum benefit.
 If individuals and organisations are fearful of the SAR process, their response will be defensive and their participation guarded and partial.